John-Lluch/SWRevealViewController/README.md

 * Supports any combination of Left/Right rear controllers.
 * Correctly handles appearance methods on its child controllers that you can rely on.
 * Correctly handles rotations.
-* Can be embedded as a child view controller of other controllers, it just works, no glitches, no interface artifacts, no initialization issues, no rotation or resizing problems.
+* Can be embedded as a child view controller of other controllers or deployed as the rootViewController.
+* Plays nicely with any child view controllers or parent controllers.
 * Can be deployed as a child of itself to create cascade like, hierarchical interfaces.
 * Seamless integration of pan gesture recognizer, behaving as smooth as silk.
 * Includes a category method of UIViewController 'revealViewController' to get the parent SWRevealViewController of any child controller.
 Similar to the UIViewController's property 'navigationController'.